Configure DTR image storageEstimated reading time: 2 minutes

 # Find the path to the volume docker volume inspect dtr-registry-<replica-id> # Check the disk usage du -hs <path-to-volume>

-You can configure your DTR replicas to store images on a NFS partition, so that all replicas can share the same storage backend.
+You can configure your DTR replicas to store images on an NFS partition, so that all replicas can share the same storage backend.

 DTR supports AWS3 or other storage systems that are S3-compatible like Minio.
-Learn how to configure DTR with Amazon S3.
+Learn how to configure DTR with Amazon S3.docker, documentation, about, technology, understanding, configuration, storage, storage drivers, Azure, S3, Swift, enterprise, hub, registry